(*Disclaimer: Joe Rogan sometimes has some divisive opinions, and his views do not represent those here at PodcastHowTo.com.)

 Mr. Goggins suffered domestic violence at the hands of his father, a learning disability who cheated to get through school.
 It wasn’t until he started reflecting on how he had become “everything people said he was” and decided to face his fears that he realized he wanted to succeed.

-So, at 300+ pounds David Goggins decided to work out and start making a change!
-He wanted to be the guy that keeps coming after what he wants.
+So, at 300+ pounds, David Goggins decided to work out and start making a change!
+He wanted to be the guy that kept coming after what he wanted.

 Try listening to this episode and not be fired up!

 Jordan Peterson is a professor of psychology at the University of Toronto and a clinical psychologist.

 These two persons are former intellectual heavyweights and university professors.
 They discuss controversial problems, such as evolutionary and sociological aspects of humans, radical left issues, racism, Hitler, and other controversies on their university campuses.

 They join The Joe Rogan Experience to discuss Hitler and a statement made by Rogan that “Hitler was far worse than his reputation led us to believe.”

 Mr. Willink is a New York Times best-selling author, Retired US Navy Seal Commander, and announcer on Jocko Podcast.
 In his interview with Rogan, they start by discussing the heartbreaking suicide of Chris Cornell and how to keep going through the struggle.
 “Get in your body and out of your mind.”

 Jocko also shared his insights about cultivating personal willpower, dealing with a crisis, being a good leader, and disciplining yourself to get the freedom you want.

 Sam Harris is a host, a neuroscientist, and the writer of several bestselling books.
 Harris is considered to be one of the top thinkers in the world.
 This is mainly because he discusses very complex subject matters about religion, free will, and existence.
 Sam Harris also has his own meditation app, as he is a huge believer in mindful meditation.